01 Nov Tips how to enjoy Russian winter

 5. Try winter activities

-Skating rinks are becoming the main winter entertainment in Russian cities.
+Skating rinks are becoming the main Russian winter entertainment.
 In Moscow, there are hundreds of skating rinks.
 The most popular are on VDNKH, in the Gorky Park and on the Red Square.

 VDNKH skating rink is the biggest one in the world – the area of the ice surface is 20,549 square meters, and together with the infrastructure the total area of the rink reaches 67,300 square meters.